solidjs/solid-start/docs/routes/core-concepts/api-routes.md

 export type AppRouter = typeof appRouter;
 ```

-Here is a simple client that you can use in your `routeData` function to fetch data from your [tRPC][trpc] server.
-You can also use the proxy in `createServerData$` and `createServerAction$` functions, but it's usually better to just use it in a `createResource` or `createRouteData` function.
+Here is a simple client that you can use to fetch data from your [tRPC][trpc] server.

 ```tsx filename="lib/trpc.ts"
 import {